2018 Annual Report

 - The CCSO conducts selective enforcement using funding provided by the Maryland Department of Transportation, Maryland Highway Safety Office (MHSO).
 This funding is provided via grants to enforce laws combating aggressive driving, distracted driving, seatbelt violations, pedestrian area patrols and impaired driving.

-- Between January 1, 2017, and December 31, 2017, the Charles County Sheriff’s Office used MHSO grant funds to conduct approximately thirty-one (31) impaired driver patrols, five (5) sobriety checkpoints, eleven (11) distracted driver patrols, and one (1) nighttime seatbelt enforcement detail.
-Additionally, the CCSO conducted over forty-eight (48) pedestrian area patrols using MHSO funding.
+- Between January 1, 2018, and December 31, 2018, the Charles County Sheriff’s Office used MHSO grant funds to conduct approximately thirty-one (31) impaired driver patrols, two (2) sobriety checkpoints, four (4) distracted driver patrols, and one (1) seatbelt enforcement detail.
+Additionally, the CCSO conducted forty-three (43) aggressive driver details.

 The Marine Unit is a specially-trained team of officers and civilians who provide law enforcement services on the waterways of Charles County.
 The vessels are specially designed for law enforcement use and are equipped to handle a variety of possible situations.

-The Special Events Response Team (SERT) is comprised of 28 officers who respond to large-scale demonstrations, natural disasters, and other significant events that require additional manpower and resources.
+The Special Events Response Team (SERT) is comprised of 40 CCSO officers and 5 La Plata Police Department (LPPD) officers who respond to large-scale demonstrations, natural disasters, and other significant events that require additional manpower and resources.

 The Hostage Negotiations Team is specially trained to bring situations involving barricaded individuals and hostages to peaceful conclusions.
 Negotiators volunteer for the team in addition to their regular duty assignments.

-The CCSO’s Community Services Section, under the command of Lieutenant David Kelly, administers innovative and effective crime prevention programs, provides instruction and security in county schools, and leads numerous community outreach efforts.
+The CCSO’s Community Services Section, under the command of Lieutenant William Edge, administers innovative and effective crime prevention programs, provides instruction and security in county schools, and leads numerous community outreach efforts.
 As a testament to the success of the Community Services Section’s programs and its commitment to working closely with citizens and businesses to prevent crime, the CCSO has received the Maryland Governor’s Crime Prevention Award each year since 1988.
-The Community Services Section oversees the Community Oriented Policing Services (COPS) Unit, School Resource Unit, Teen Court, the Honor Guard, and the Criminal Justice program.
+The Community Services Section oversees the Community Oriented Policing Services (COPS) Unit, Crime Prevention Unit, School Resource Unit, Teen Court, the Honor Guard, and the Criminal Justice program.

 High school students considering a career in law enforcement have an opportunity to learn about the criminal justice system as part of their academic curriculum in the Criminal Justice Program offered through an alliance between the CCSO and Charles County Public Schools.
 The program is held at North Point High School.

 Criminal Investigations Division: The CRIMINAL INVESTIGATIONS DIVISION (CID) investigates complex crimes and crime trends.
-Under the command of Captain Richard Williams, the division operates four sections — Major Crimes, Property Crimes, Homeland Security, and Narcotics Enforcement.
-In 2017, CID as a whole conducted 328 search warrants.
+Under the command of Captain Michael Almassy, the division operates four sections — Persons Crimes, Property Crimes, Homeland Security, and Narcotics Enforcement.
+In 2018, CID as a whole conducted 363 search warrants.

-The Major Crimes Section, commanded by Lt.
+The Persons Crimes Section, commanded by Lt.
 Don Stahl, includes the Major Crimes, Special Victims, Robbery, and Forensic Science Units.

 The Forensic Science Unit (FSU) is comprised of a sergeant, evidence technicians, and latent fingerprint examiners who provide critical support to patrol officers and detectives by processing crime scenes and analyzing evidence.